SahilAggarwall/Fretron-Assignment/README.md

         3. Red: Intern (Don't have access to anything)

-- You need to create a Manual Entry in database with Admin Role to make changes through Google Sheets
+- You need to create a Manual Entry in database with Admin Role to make changes through Google Sheets (Login with that Admin Role ID and Use the JWT to make changes).